Smart Grids, Smart Cities

 From energy generation, transmission and distribution to electric devices, equipment, installations and systems to electronic components, and much more, IEC standardization and conformity assessment activities play a major role in national or regional Smart Grid projects.

-The IEC Smart Grid Standards Mapping Tool offers easy and instant identication of any given standard in relation to its role within the Smart Grid.
+The IEC Smart Grid Standards Map offers easy and instant identication of any given standard in relation to its role within the Smart Grid.
 New standards are added on a regular basis.

 The brochure Electrical energy… the IEC helps keep the power on provides a good overview of the work done by the IEC in the energy sector.